mywanuo/LINE_1_RACE_seq_analysis/README.md

     Analysis is run on the all files with names ending with `_R5.fastq` in the folder specified with the `--inputdir` option.
 More specific selection can be done with the `--glob` option of the analysis script.

     For the all analyzed files a samplesheet is required, which contains all information regarding the samples, including experimental conditions, primer used, transcript, etc. This file must be prepared before the analysis.
 Example is located in the `flowcell2` folder (`samplesheet.csv`).
 Default path to the samplesheet is provided in the script, but the alternative one can be provided with the `--samplesheet` option.

+    Script performs also calculation of the terminal nucleotides composition (used for the generation of sequence logos).
+To change the default sequence window used for calculation (7 nt) one can use the `--window` option

     As the output (specified with the `--output` option) a tsv file is generated, containing tailing information for each sequence analysed, as well as additional data regarding the procedure.